Thunderz-z/Adobe-India-Hackathon25-NeuroKnights_Round1A/round1B/README.md

 - System automatically handles 3-10 PDF documents per collection
 - Processing time optimized for 60-second execution constraint
 - Cross-platform compatibility through standardized containerization
+- Building the image may take ~8-10 minutes the first time, also depending on the hardware specs